 Pass internal commands to the finite state machine with matching instance identifier

 A mesh peering instance is identified by a mesh peering instance identifier.
-In case dot11MeshSecurityActivated is false, the mesh peering instance consists of the localLinkID, peerLinkID, localMAC, and peerMAC.
-If dot11MeshSecurityActivated is true, the mesh peering instance consists of the localLinkID, peerLinkID, localMAC, peerMAC, and additionally the PMKName from the Mesh Peering Management element.
+The mesh peering instance identifier consists of the localLinkID, , localMAC, and peerMAC.

+A mesh peering instance consists of its identifier (the localLinkID, localMAC, peerMAC), a peerLinkID (an integer generated by the peer mesh STA or candidate peer mesh STA), and the configuration and capability negotiated and agreed upon by exchanging Mesh Peering Open frames (see 7.4.14.2) and Mesh Peering Confirm frames (see 7.4.14.3).
+If dot11MeshSecurityActivated is true, the mesh peering instance also contains a PMKID identifying the shared PMKSA, a localNonce chosen by the mesh STA and a peerNonce chosen by the peer mesh STA or candidate peer mesh STA.

-localMAC is the MAC address of the mesh STA that is being used with this mesh peering instance. peerMAC is the MAC address of the peer mesh STA or the candidate peer mesh STA. localLinkID is an integer generated by the mesh STA. peerLinkID is an integer generated by the peer mesh STA or the candidate peer mesh STA.The localLinkID shall be unique among all existing link identifiers used by the mesh STA for its MPM finite state machines.
+The localMAC is the MAC address of the mesh STA that is managing this mesh peering instance.
+The peerMAC is the MAC address of the peer mesh STA or the candidate peer mesh STA.
+The localLinkID is an integer generated by the mesh STA.
+The localLinkID shall be unique among all existing link identifiers used by the mesh STA for its MPM finite state machines.
 The mesh STA selects the localLinkID to provide high assurance that the same number has not been used to identify a recent MPM finite state machine.
-The peerLinkID is supplied by the peer mesh STA or candidate peer mesh STA in the Mesh Peering Management element (see 7.3.2.102 (Mesh Peering Management element)) of the Mesh Peering Open and Confirm frames.
+The peerLinkID is the localLinkID of the peer mesh STA or candidate peer mesh STA and is supplied in the Mesh Peering Management element (see 7.3.2.102 (Mesh Peering Management element)) of the Mesh Peering Open and Mesh Peering Confirm frames.

 Modify section 11C.3.3.2 as indicated: